PSSRA/pssra.github.io/content/join/bylaws.md

 Representatives must be either full National members or full Local Comrades of the Chapter.

-Chapter Representatives may only access Organization membership records or Chapter records containing member PII if the Representative is a national member of the Organization and has signed a non-disclosure agreement with the Organization as described above.
+Chapter Representatives may only access Organization membership records or Chapter records containing member personally identifiable information (PII) if the Representative is a national member of the Organization and has signed a non-disclosure agreement with the Organization as described above.

 ### SUBSECTION ONE: REPRESENTATIVE APPOINTMENT [🔗](#4-3-1) {#4-3-1}